Experienced RV Travelers Use Harvest Hosts

 Arizona RV Spots

-If your RV is headed out to the state of desert and cacti, there are several lovely wineries for Harvest Host camping.
+If your RV is headed to the state of desert and cacti, there are several lovely wineries for Harvest Host camping.
 Sonoita Vineyards, in particular, is beloved by travelers for its incredible tastings and tours.
-Not to mention, it was the first commercial vineyard in Arizona.
+It was also the first commercial vineyard in Arizona.

-You’ll love dry camping on the 30+ acre vineyard for a night, or even a few.
-While RV’ers are used to being on the road 24/7, have a few glasses and kick back for this relaxing stay.
+You’ll love dry camping on the 30+ acre vineyard for a night or even a few.
+While RVs are used to being on the road 24/7, they should have a few glasses and kick back for this relaxing stay.
 This lovely, family-owned boondocking Arizona spot will be a pleasure to support.

-For some of the best wines in southeastern Arizona, head to the High Lonesome Vineyard.
+Head to the High Lonesome Vineyard for some of the best wines in southeastern Arizona.
 Their incredible wine tastings and friendly hosts will make your stay extra inviting.
 Both Harvest Hosts locations would be perfect for RV travelers in Arizona.

 -